carrotflowerr/Zimblos-note-app/README.md

 Automatic file naming is done by measuring the frequency of the words in the file.
 It then sorts out words found in `stopwords.` This file has the 100 most common english words.
 Adding words to this file will sort them out.

+`zoni.sh` is the same, but it uses a simple interface instead of op commands.